416 Ilam Road, Fendalton, Christchurch 8052

 3. Patella Tendinopathy.
 Sometimes referred to as “jumper’s knee”, this injury involves damage to the patella tendon, which is located just below the kneecap.
 It is commonly associated with prolonged running.

-4. Medial Tibial Stress Syndrome.
-Also known as ‘shin splints’, this injury stems from excessive strain on the tibia.
+4. Shin Splints.
+This injury stems from excessive strain on the tibia.
 Runners with this condition generally feel pain anywhere along their inner shin area.

-However, there are many other potential injuries that runners may encounter, such as IT band syndrome, Achilles tendinopathy, stress fractures, and muscle strains which typically respond very well to osteopathic treatment.
+However, runners may encounter many other potential injuries, such as IT band syndrome, stress fractures, and muscle strains, which typically respond very well to osteopathic treatment.

 Can osteopathy help with running injuries?